 Frustrations about his character and other issues found Roberts miserable when it came time to film new episodes.

 "I was in the series for six years.
 I fought with the powers about the scripts, character development and other things.
 It got so I was upset the minute I arrived for work.
 That's no way to live," he explained a year after leaving the show (as quoted by the Washington Post).
 "I don't have the psychological stamina to last under artistic compromises over a prolonged period of time.
 I get hostile and vindictive.
 It wears me down."

 After Roberts left the series, Adam was written off as being at sea.
-Bonanza TV movies from the '90s go a step further, explaining that Roberts relocated to Australia.
+Bonanza TV movies from the '90s go a step further, explaining that Roberts' character relocated to Australia.

 All four main Bonanza cast members recorded music, with Roberts as the most experienced singer.